bibleexchange/romans__textbook/textbook/en/romans-en.md

 An apostle is one who has been SENT FORTH as a messenger or representative of and fully authorized by the sender—a delegate or ambassador.
 (Acts 9:3—9, 15—22, 28) Paul's calling was not earthly.
 He was not even a candidate in the vote taken in Acts 1, but Paul's calling and sending forth as an apostle came from Christ.
 (1:5) Paul emphasizes that he was called to be an Apostle; this calling was by God and not by man.

 Paul was a "preacher of the Gospel."
 He was a separated messenger with a special Message.
-The Gospel is a mystery (Mark 4:11; I Tim.
+The Gospel is a mystery (Mark 4:11; 1 Tim.
 3:9,16; Col. 2:2; 4:3; Eph.
 1:9) and a Divine revelation.
 (Acts 9).

 Absolute consecration is spoken of in these words.
 Paul was set apart to preach one message and only one message.
 Paul did not declare a message that exalted himself nor did he do a work to further his position in the eyes of men.
 Paul declares that his purpose in life was the Gospel of God, and so should this be our purpose as ministers of the Gospel.